 How secure is email?

-NHS emails are considered secure if they are compliant with the NHS Secure email standard (DCB 1596). accuRx has undertaken self-accreditation with this standard to ensure that any personal confidential data exchanged electronically is encrypted end-to-end.
+NHS email addresses are considered secure if they are compliant with the NHS Secure email standard (DCB 1596). accuRx has undertaken self-accreditation with this standard to ensure that any personal confidential data exchanged electronically is encrypted end-to-end.

 End-to-end encryption means that only you and your intended recipient can access and read the email, ensuring personal or confidential information is secure and preventing it from interception or falling into the wrong hands.

-As all outgoing emails are sent via the accuRx nhs.net inbox to trusted domains, emails are automatically encrypted end-to-end and therefore compliant and secure.
+As all outgoing emails are sent via the accuRx nhs.net inbox, any emails sent to trusted domains are automatically encrypted end-to-end and therefore compliant and secure.

 Who has access to the patient data?